Instant Pot barbacoa is a quicker version of the traditional Mexican dish. You can make this recipe for tender Tex Mex beef in less than an hour!

 - Cut the beef into about 4-6 chunks and season with salt and pepper.
 Press the Saute setting and add the oil.
-Sear beef on all sides in a hot pan with oil (optional) and add to slow cooker.
+Sear beef on all sides (See Note 3) until browned.

 - In a blender add all other ingredients except bay leaves and puree.
 Pour sauce over beef, add the bay leaves and close lid.
 Cook on Pressure setting, High for 35 minutes.

 - After it’s cooked 35 minutes let rest 10 minutes, then do a Quick Release.
 Remove lid and shred beef with forks.
 (If it doesn’t shred easily, cook another 10 minutes).
-Serve as is or allow to cool and keep refrigerated in an airtight container.
+Serve as is, or allow to cool and keep refrigerated in an airtight container.

-- In a blender add all other ingredients except bay leaves and then puree.
+- In a blender add all other ingredients except bay leaves and puree.
 Pour sauce over beef, add the bay leaves and close lid.
-Cook for 35 minutes on low after pressure cooker value starts ticking, keeping steady pressure.
-(See Note 4)

 - The herb that makes this is Mexican oregano, but regular oregano works just as well.